Capture their attention with fun songs and fingerplays for preschoolers about spring!

-1. Use masking tape or a carpet runner and create a “log” on the floor.
+- Use masking tape or a carpet runner to create a box to serve as the “log” on the floor.

-3. Have some children start in the pond, some on the log.
+- Have some children start in the pond, and some on the log.

-4. Tell the children the only time the should move is to jump when they hear either “on the log” or “in the pond”.
+- Tell the children the only time they should move is to jump when they hear either “on the log” or “in the pond.”
 Don’t move if it’s anything else!

-5. Shout “on the log” or “in the pond” and sometimes trick them a little by saying something different, like ‘on the rock” or “in the log”.
+- Shout “on the log” or “in the pond” and sometimes trick them a little by saying something slightly different like “on the rock” or “in the log.”

-6. With older children who handle competition well, you may want to have children that make a mistake be “out.”
-With little ones, we just have fun playing.
+- With older children that handle competition well, you may want to have the children that make a mistake be “out.”
+With little ones, we just keep on playing.

 If you need a no-print activity for speech teletherapy, this digital version is great!

-Five Little Bunnies Song for Kids by The Kiboomers is an easy-to-sing countdown song that repeats “hippity-hop and hippity-hey.”
-Have anyone working on initial /h/?
-This is the perfect song.
+Five Bunnies Song for Kids is an easy-to-sing countdown song by the Kiboomers that repeats “hippity-hop” and “hippity-hey”.
+Do you have anyone working on initial /h? this is the perfect song.

 After you enjoy these awesome songs and fingerplays with your preschoolers, try some fun spring crafts.